Critical temperatures of two dimensional magnets beyond linear spin wave theory: application to CrI$_3$, MPS$_3$ (M=Ni, Mn, Fe) and CrSBr: Exchange contribution to the HP Hamiltonian

 and the exchange contribution to the quadratic Hamiltonian is

 with

 and

+The linear and cubic order bosonic terms do not contribute to the dispersion as they can be removed by a linear transformation.
 Note that the expressions here are slightly different from the ones presented in Ref. \cite{Helimag3d2025} because we have separated the single-ion anisotropy tensor from $\mathrm{J}_{ab\mathbf{q}}$.
 Here the $q$-space exchange interactions are defined as

 and the site occupation matrix element is given by

 where $n_\mathrm{B}(\omega_{n,\mathbf{q}})$ is the Bose distribution and $\mathrm{T}_\mathbf{q}$ is the canonical matrix that transforms $\mathbf{a}_{\mathbf{q}}$ to a basis that (para)diagonalizes the Hamiltonian \eqref{eq:heisenberg-hp} \cite{Toth2015,Helimag3d2025}